 At Good Shout, we want everyone to communicate well.
-That means having discipline, being unique, and being clear.

-But sometimes, things can get in the way.
-One of the things we notice time and time again is women editing themselves and caveating their statements because they worry about being unlikeable.
 Why?
 Because women are statistically more likely than men to receive unsolicited feedback such as: you’re too direct, too cold, too blunt, too confident, too ambitious, too shy, too much, too UNLIKEABLE.

 So, we soften.